VineetTambe/stackoverflow-query/README.md

 # stackoverflow-query
-This program is aimed towards resolving the issue of some query getting 0 results when searched in stackOverFlow
+This program is aimed towards improving the search results in StackOverflow.
+It provides the user with most relevant questions sorted based on their text similarity with the query.
+It also provides the list of answers, to the selected question, based on the analysis of the sentiment of the comments.

+## How to run the code?
+All the instructions to run the code are provided within the python notebook: StackOverflowSearch.ipynb

-Let’s start with downloading required packages and importing modules.
+Start with downloading required packages (stackapi and twython) and importing modules.
 We also define constants like ‘k’ for limiting number of solutions and SITE that refers to ‘Stack Overflow’.

 We have tried to make the workflow of our program to match that of the StackOverflow website itself.